 Autism is a spectrum condition and affects people in different ways.
 Like all people, autistic people have their own strengths and weaknesses.
-Below is a list of difficulties autistic people may share, including the two key difficulties required for a diagnosis.
-Click on the plus sign for more information.
+Below is a list of difficulties autistic people may share.

 Social communication

 Autistic people have difficulties with interpreting both verbal and non-verbal language like gestures or tone of voice.
 Some autistic people are unable to speak or have limited speech while other autistic people have very good language skills but struggle to understand sarcasm or tone of voice.
 Other challenges include: